 Being a DBA you might be nervous about enabling these options because you may be wondering what happens if the system creates (for example) a non-clustered index but causes query performance regression?
 Automatic Tuning is advanced enough to know this, hence will revert any change that has a detrimental effect on your database.
 As I mentioned before, it is always adapting and trying to verify its implemented changes for the better.
 Only with SQL Server 2017 is Automatic Plan Regression Correction available.
 The index tuning features are not available for any on-premises SQL Server.

-There is nothing within an on-premises SQL Server that comes close to the capability of Azure SQL Analytics, where once setup, it will give you the DBA tremendous amount of information at your fingertips.
+There is nothing within an on-premises SQL Server that comes close to the capability of Azure SQL Analytics, where once set up, it will give you the DBA a tremendous amount of information at your fingertips.

 There are a couple of things you need to do first.

 - Setup a Log Analytics workspace.

 - Enable diagnostics for your SQL Databases and/or elastic pools.

 Once set up, it should take approximately 15 minutes to start capturing and rendering back some data.
 At a high level, we get information around query stats and something called intelligent insights.